PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Approach

 In the questions from the engineers, they usually describe the metrics they want to query and the system components associated with those metrics.
 As shown in the example in Figure~\ref{fig:motivation example}, the engineer wants to query the available memory of the node.
 Therefore, we extract the description of the metrics and the directly associated system components from the question.
 We represent the parsing result as a set of pairs of metric and component type $M=[(m_1,c_1),(m_2,c_2), \dots,(m_n,c_n)]$, where $m_i$ denotes the discription of the $i$-th metric and $c_i$ denotes the component type directly associated with the $i$-th metric.

 We also design the prompt based on the CoT and few-shot learning paradigm.
-Figure~\ref{fig:question parsing} shows the prompt template and an example.
+Figure~\ref{fig:question parsing} shows the prompt template and the example metric-component pair extracted from the question in Figure~\ref{fig:motivation example}.
 The pairs of metric and component type extracted from this question is $[(available\; memory, node)]$.
 This result indicates that the engineer wants to query the available memory at the node level.
 Note that if the model does not extract a metric description, we will use the whole sentence of the question as the metric description.
 If the component type that the metric belongs to is not extracted, we will set the component type as "ALL", which corresponds to all components in the system.